padrino/padrino-integration/README.md

 Run the integration test suite:

 ```
+$ gem install couchrest_model # generated projects need a stable version but during tests we use git version
 $ rake spec
 $ rake spec:padrino # => to run only padrino specs
 $ rake spec:single_apps # => to run only single-apps specs